-Discrete and power transistors families include both power products and protection devices serving our strategic end markets (automotive, industrial, personal electronics and communications equipment computers and peripherals)
+Discrete and power transistors families include both power products and protection devices serving our strategic end markets (automotive, industrial, personal electronics and communications equipment, computers and peripherals).

 Leading-edge power technologies for both high-voltage and low-voltage applications combined with a full package range and innovative die bonding technologies exemplify our innovation in power transistors.
-Our portfolio includes MOSFETs ranging from 35V to 1800 V, SiC MOSFETs featuring the industry's highest temperature rating of 200 °C, IGBTs with breakdown voltages ranging from 350 V to 1300 V and a wide range of power bipolar transistors.
-Following our acquisition of a majority stake in GaN innovator Exagan in 2020, we expect to accelerate our offer to include a full range of GaN-based power device solutions for all markets.
+Our portfolio includes silicon MOSFETs ranging from 12 to 1700 V, SiC MOSFETs from 650 to 2200 V featuring the industry's highest temperature rating of 200 °C, IGBTs with breakdown voltages ranging from 300 to 1700 V and a wide range of power bipolar transistors.
+Following our acquisition of a majority stake in GaN innovator Exagan in 2020, we have accelerated our offer to include a full range of GaN-based power device solutions for all markets.
 Our portfolio of protection devices supports all industry requirements for electrical overstress and electrostatic surge protection, lightning surge protection and automotive protection.
 Our protection devices have passed all certifications, meeting or exceeding international protection standards for electrical hazards on electronics boards found in the demanding automotive, industrial, personal electronics and communications equipment, computers and peripherals.